lucas-munoz1/lucas-munoz1.github.io/README.md

 # About {#about}

 Hi, I'm Lucas!
 I recently graduated from Trinity University in San Antonio with a Bachelor of Science in Business Analytics & Technology.
-I'm passionate about using data to solve complex problems, with a particular interest in machine learning and data analytics.
+I'm interested in using data to solve complex problems, with a particular interest in machine learning and data analytics.
 My primary skill set includes Python, R, and SQL, alongside experience in other technologies like JavaScript, HTML/CSS, and Django.

-Currently, I'm seeking part-time opportunities that complement my entrepreneurial journey towards building an eCommerce-based business, which I discuss extensively in this portfolio.
-Feel free to explore my projects and reach out if you'd like to collaborate or learn more!
+I'm currently seeking part-time opportunities that align with my entrepreneurial journey, particularly as I work on building an eCommerce-based business, which I explore in detail throughout this portfolio.

 # Projects